LibrariesHacked/helibtech/core-library-systems/library-service-platforms.md

   - Library systems
   - LMS
   - Library services platform
+published: true
 ---
 # Library service platforms

 ## The library services platform, library management system and the Cloud

 The Cloud is one the key attributes that distinguishes a library services platform (LSP) from a library management system/integrated library system.
 A conventional LMS/ILS may be installed in hundreds of libraries in multiple versions, on a variety of hardware using different operating systems.
 Each new release must be tested with all these variables and then implemented in each separate library system.
 This is time-consuming and takes up significant vendor and customer resources.
 It also militates against interoperability.
-Examples of cloud based multi-tenant LSPs are Ex Libris/Clarivate Alma and OCLC WMS.

 ### The differences between (multi-tenant) cloud and hosted systems

-While most library system vendors offer the option of hosting ‘in the cloud’ only a few offer multi-tenant cloud systems:
+While most library system vendors offer the option of hosting ‘in the cloud’ only a few offer multi-tenant cloud systems.
+Cloud based multi-tenant LSPs are Ex Libris/Clarivate Alma and OCLC WMS.

 “\[A multi-tenant system] is essentially a single system with the multiplicity of client libraries being ‘tenants.’
 These ‘clouds’ may be regional (e.g. European) in order to meet legislative requirements but, within each multi-tenant environment, there is only one copy of the application software, one operating system and one database supporting multiple organizations on a single bank of servers.
 The vendor only has to deploy, develop, maintain and upgrade one copy of the software.
 In contrast a hosted solution is much less efficient.
 While the hardware infrastructure may be shared the vendor still has to support a multiplicity of client systems that need to be maintained separately.
 The efficiency benefits to the vendor of what is in effect one single global (or at least multi-national) library system are clear.”
 From: Library management system to library services platform.
 Resource management for libraries: a new perspective DOI: 10.13140/RG.2.1.4315.3128 Ken Chad.
 Higher Education Library Technology (HELibTech) Briefing paper.
 August 2015.